 - Yang, W., Su, Y., Huang, R., Zhu, J., Hsieh, W-Y., & Li, H. (2019).
 Coaching, teacher instruction, and early childhood development: Synthesizing the conceptual rationales and empirical effects.
 2019 Biennial Meeting of the Society for Research in Child Development (SRCD).
 Poster.

-Aizuddin “Jude” Mohamed Anuar is a Malaysian DPhil student in education and a Clarendon scholar.
+Aizuddin “Jude” Mohamed Anuar is a Malaysian Doctoral student in education and a Clarendon scholar.

 Jude previously completed an MSc in Comparative and International Education in the department.
 Prior to Oxford, he gained professional experience in the philanthropy team of Malaysia’s petroleum corporation, focusing on planning and implementing education outreach initiatives across the country.